 Antenna cannot complete these projects on its own, and is therefore constantly seeking partners to help fund, develop and run programmes.

-- Funding : Antenna is making a financial contribution to the hospitals and health centres project, and is seeking additional funding to scale up this work.
-Preparation for the two other stages, including the setting of budgets, is now under way.
+- Funding: Antenna is making a financial contribution to the hospitals and health centres project, and is seeking additional funding to scale up this work.
+Preparation for the two other stages, including setting budgets, is now underway.

-- Contact Antenna : Pierre-Gilles Duvernay, contact him
+- Antenna contact: Pierre-Gilles Duvernay, click here to contact him

-- Local contact : Evariste ZONGO from Baobab-Antenna, contact him
+- Local contact: Evariste Zongo from Baobab-Antenna, click here to contact him

 Learn more (in French only)

-- Concept note : Approche WATASOL au Burkina Faso, by Antenna Technologies, Novembre 2015
+- Concept note: Approche WATASOL au Burkina Faso, by Antenna Technologies, November 2015

-- Résumé du Protocole d’analyse et de traitement de l’eau des CEP (Collecte Des Eaux De Pluie) par le chlore des WATA, document WaterAid, Janvier 2012
+- Résumé du Protocole d’analyse et de traitement de l’eau des CEP (Collecte Des Eaux De Pluie) par le chlore des WATA, WaterAid document, January 2012

 Press (in French only)